SAP/flake8-tergeo/docs/checks.md

 ## FTP003
 Checks for usage of `datetime.datetime.utcnow`.
 The value is current UTC time but without any timezone assigned.
-Preferred is `datetime.datetime.now` with a timezone parameter or `infra_basement.common.utcnow`.
+Preferred is `datetime.datetime.now` with a timezone parameter.
 The check is only active if `datetime.datetime.utcnow` is somehow imported.

 ## FTP004
-Checks if a module/file name follows the PEP-8_ convention
+Checks if a module/file name follows the PEP-8 convention

 ## FTP005
 Find duplicate class fields (multiple assigns to the same name in the class body).
-No functions or blocks are checked. |
+No functions or blocks are checked.

 ## FTP006
 Find any usage of unicode directionality formatting characters.
 These characters are used to